 - 153. An entity shall apply this Standard for annual financial statements covering periods beginning on or after January 1, 2017.
 Earlier application is encouraged.
-If an entity applies this Standard for a period beginning before January 1, 2017, it shall disclose that fact.
+If an entity applies this Standard for a period beginning before January 1, 2017, it shall disclose that fact. - 153A.
+[Deleted]

-- 153A.
-(Deleted)

-- 153B.
-(Deleted)

-- 153C.
-(Deleted)

-- 153D.
-(Deleted)

-- 154. When an entity adopts the accrual basis of accounting as defined by MPSAS for financial reporting purposes subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption.